Monkey and Coconuts, the evergreen math puzzle and easy solutions

 This is the crucial relation from which we conclude using factors multiples concepts, that $(q_5+1)$ must have a factor of 5.

-Moving up to the fifth equation and adding 4 to it again we have,
+Move up to the fifth equation and add 4 to it again to get,

 $4q_4=5q_5+1$,